mahyaret/mahyaret.github.io/_posts/2020-04-08-pybullet-panda.md

 ```
 trayUid = p.loadURDF(os.path.join(urdfRootPath, "tray/traybox.urdf"),basePosition=[0.65,0,0])
 ```
-As I said all the available objects can be found under pybullet_data, there are also lots of random objects that can be used for grasping.
+As I said all the available objects can be found under `pybullet_data`, there are also lots of random objects that can be used for grasping.
 Let's add one of them to the tray.
 ```
 p.setGravity(0,0,-10)
 objectUid = p.loadURDF(os.path.join(urdfRootPath, "random_urdfs/000/000.urdf"), basePosition=[0.7,0,0.1])